jenngeorge/bikeshare-app/README.md

   - flask is the api
   - postgres holds all the station data in 2 tables: stations and station_changes
 - currently in the code:
-  - working through tutorial. status = completed https://testdriven.io/part-one-postgres-setup
+  - working through tutorial. status = completed https://testdriven.io/part-one-test-setup
-  - immediate next step: go to next section
+  - immediate next step: go to next section (flask blueprints)

 ## Resources Used: